lmada19/Blackjack-Card-Game/README.txt

 *Note*
 - Unlike traditional Blackjack, there is no doubling down, splitting, or insurance bets in this programmed version of the card game.

-- Issue with Leaderboard: Leaderboard file will not rearrange order for EXISTING users after playing.
-(May be out of order in terms of balance on account for each player).

 - To play, simply run the code and follow instructions given on screen.